-At the moment, flights at midday are likely to offer the best value for money for your Kuwait trip.
-A flight in the evening will more often than not be of higher cost.
+At the moment, flights in the morning are likely to offer the best value for money for your Kuwait trip.
+A flight in the afternoon will more often than not be of higher cost.

 Nestled between Iraq and Saudi Arabia along the coast of the Arabian Gulf lies the “fortress built near water” – Kuwait.
 After its invasion by Iraq in 1990 the country was severely destroyed but has re-emerged as one of the most progressive, modern countries in the Middle East.
 Travellers taking flights to Kuwait will land in Kuwait City.
 Shiny skyscrapers, luxurious beach resorts and of course the svelte Kuwait Towers dominate the city’s skyline.

 Like most countries in the Middle East the first inhabitants were vagrant Bedouins who lived in tents in the desert as well as a tribe known as Utub of Qurain.
 When the Al-Sabah family were appointed in 1760 the country slowly became a major trading port; the inhabitants would make a living through selling spices between India and Europe, and the divers among them sold priceless pearls.
 Then, in 1936 the first oil wells were sunk and Kuwait’s oil supply was flowing.
 Today petroleum accounts for nearly 90 per cent of its export revenue, making it one of the richest countries in the world.